cardgate/x-cart/README.md

 ## Installation

-1. Download the cardgate.zip file on your desktop.
+1. Download and unzip the cardgateplus.zip file on your desktop.

 2. Upload the **install_cardgateplus, include** and **payment** folders to the **root** folder of your webshop.